microsoft/botframework-cli/packages/orchestrator/README.md

   -f, --force        If --out flag is provided with the path to an existing file, overwrites that file.
   -h, --help         Orchestrator build command help -i, --in=in        Path to lu file or folder with lu files.
-  -m, --model=model  Path to Orchestrator model directory.
+  -m, --model=model  Path to Orchestrator base model directory.
   -o, --out=out      Path where Orchestrator snapshot/dialog file(s) will be placed.
 Default to current working directory.
   --dialog           Generate multi language or cross train Orchestrator recognizers.